MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-specification.md

 - The specification supports configurations where the component accepting the firmware might have sub-components, which require separate firmware images.

   > [!NOTE]
-  > Information the user should notice even if skimmingThe process of a component handing over the firmware to the sub-component is outside the scope of this specification.
+  > The process of a component handing over the firmware to the sub-component is outside the scope of this specification.

 - The specification supports the concept of an *offer* and relies on the component in-charge to decide whether to accept the firmware.
 The decision to accept new firmware is not trivial.
 There might be dependencies between the firmware type and/or version and the underlying type/version of hardware to which the new firmware applies.
 An offer also acts as an optimization mechanism because the firmware image is sent to the component only if it is able /ready to accept it.